TsaiLintung/fastdid/README.md

 For the benchmark, a baseline group-time ATT is estimated with no covariates control, no bootstrap, and no explicit parallelization.
 Computing time is measured by `microbenchmark` and peak RAM by `peakRAM`.

+# Validity

+Before each release, we conduct tests to ensure the validity of estimates from `fastdid`.

+## Basics: comparison with `did`

+For features included in CS, `fastdid` maintains a maximum of 1% difference from results from the `did` package.
+This margin of error is mostly for bootstrapped results due to its inherent randomess.
+For point estimates, the difference is smaller than 1e-12, and is most likely the result of [floating-point error](https://en.wikipedia.org/wiki/Floating-point_error_mitigation).
+The relevant test files are [group-time](https://github.com/TsaiLintung/fastdid/blob/main/inst/tinytest/test_2_compare_gt.R) and [aggregates](https://github.com/TsaiLintung/fastdid/blob/main/inst/tinytest/test_3_compare_agg.R).

+## Extensions: direct coverage test

+For features not included in CS, `fastdid` maintains that the 95% confidence intervals have a coverage rate between 94% and 96%.
+The coverage rate is calculated by running 200 iterations.
+In each iteration, we test whether the confidence interval estimated covers the group-truth values.
+We then average the rate across iterations.
+Due to the randomness of coverage, the realized coverage fall outside of the thresholds in about 1% of the time.
+The relevant test file is [coverage](https://github.com/TsaiLintung/fastdid/blob/main/inst/tinytest/test_5_coverage.R).

+## Experimental: not tested

+Experimental features are not tested.
+The validity of its estimates are not guaranteed.

 # **fastdid** and **did**

 As the name suggests, **fastdid**'s goal is to be fast **did**.
 Besides performance, here are some comparisons between the two packages.

-## Estimates
+## Estimator

 **fastdid**'s estimators is identical to **did**'s.
 As the performance gains mostly come from efficient data manipulation, the key estimation implementations are analogous.
 For example, 2x2 DiD (`estimate_did.R` and `DRDID::std_ipw_did_panel`), influence function from weights (`aggregate_gt.R/get_weight_influence`, `compute.aggte.R/wif`), and multiplier bootstrap (`get_se.R` and `mboot.R`).

-Therefore, the estimates are practically identical.
-For point estimates, the difference is negligible (smaller than 1e-12), and is most likely the result of [floating-point error](https://en.wikipedia.org/wiki/Floating-point_error_mitigation).
-For standard errors, the estimates can be slightly different sometimes, but the difference never exceeds 1\% of **did**'s standard error estimates.

 ## Interface